cloud-agnost/agnost-website/docs/application-development/create-an-application.md

 Creating a new project in Agnost sets the foundation for your application development.
 Once the project is set up, you can iteratively develop, test, and deploy your application, ensuring a seamless software development lifecycle.
-In the next section, we'll explore Application Development > Resource Definition.